 working with teachers, psychologists, social workers and parents.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work

 Modern Apprentices would usually start on the National Minimum Wage (NMW) apprentice rate.
 At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.90 an hour (1 April 2019).

-Starting salaries for qualified early learning and childcare practitioners in Scotland vary.
+Starting salaries for qualified early years practitioners in Scotland vary.